-TexMaths is a LaTeX equation editor for LibreOffice.
+TexMaths is a LaTeX equation editor for LibreOffice or OpenOffice.
 It is derived from OOoLatex, originally developed by Geoffroy Piroux (see here).

 As its predecessor, TexMaths is a LibreOffice extension that allows you to enter and edit LaTeX equations directly into LibreOffice documents.
 All you need is a working LaTeX installation, at least one of the two programs dvipng or dvisvgm and of course the TexMaths LibreOffice extension.